Click here for a printable version of this page.

 - Oversight: The Office of Charter Schools lacks adequate staff and a sufficiently rigorous process for evaluating applications and tracking charter success.

-- Student outcomes: The percentage of Charter schools in North Carolina meeting or exceeding expected annual growth lags behind that of traditional public schools.
+- Student outcomes: Based on the most recent data available (2019 Annual Charter School Report) The percentage of charter schools in North Carolina meeting or exceeding expected annual growth lags behind that of traditional public schools.

 Best Practices for Charter Schools:

-- Not be operated by private, for-profit entities.
+- Prohibit charter schools from being operated by private, for-profit entities.

 - Work in partnership with local school districts.
 Charter schools should have limited impact on long-term planning including capital, facilities, and enrollment.

-- Be held to the same careful oversight, accountability, and transparency regarding academic standards and financial review as traditional public schools.
+- Hold charter schools to the same careful oversight, accountability, and transparency regarding academic standards and financial review as traditional public schools.

 - Offer free and reduced lunch, safe and reliable transportation, and services for students with disabilities, limited English proficient students, and academically gifted students.